Marjorie Sweeting: Career

-Sweeting published more than seventy books and papers throughout her career specialising in limestone and karst landscapes in which her travels took her to many sites around the world.
-These sites include: England, Ireland, Yugoslavia, Jamaica, Svalbard, Tasmania, Australia, Canada, New Zealand, China, Borneo, Malaysia, South Africa, Tibet.Marjorie Sweeting has studied karsts of many different climates on how they are formed and classified them ranging from sub-polar and humid tropical climates.
-The limestones were studied in which climates they frequently appear in such as in Australia where there are larger extents of thick limestone.
+Sweeting published more than seventy books and papers throughout her career, specialising in limestone and karst landscapes in which her travels took her to many sites around the world.
+These sites include: England, Ireland, Yugoslavia, Jamaica, Svalbard, Tasmania, Australia, Canada, New Zealand, China, Borneo, Malaysia, South Africa, Tibet.
+Marjorie Sweeting has studied karsts of many different climates on how they are formed and classified them, ranging from sub-polar to humid tropical climates.
+The limestones were studied in the climates which they frequently appear in such as Australia, where there are larger extents of thick limestone.

 After retirement, Marjorie Sweeting continued her research in China which culminated in Karst in China: its Geomorphology and Environment, the manuscript being published posthumously in 1995, shortly after her death.
-It is the first comprehensive Western account of China's karst, and was especially insightful because of its focus on limestone and varying limestone regions in China-- the most important limestone region of the world-- that was previously unstudied.
-While it is an important study into karst formations in China, it has been criticized for not outright debunking the differing opinions of karst and other scientific studies within China.
+It is the first comprehensive Western account of China's karst, and was especially insightful because of its focus on limestone and varying limestone regions in China—the most important limestone region of the world—that was previously unstudied.
+While it is an important study of karst formations in China, it has been criticized for not outright debunking the differing opinions of karst and other scientific studies within China.
 A special issue of ‘Zeitschrift für Geomorphologie’ on ‘Tropical and subtropical karst’ was published in her honour in 1997.
-Marjorie had written over seventy different publications in her life and she was probably the best-known and most influential woman geomorphologist of her time.
+Marjorie had written over seventy different publications in her life and was a very well-known and influential geomorphologist of her time.

 A major feature of Marjorie Sweeting’s career was her influence on generations of undergraduates and graduates.
-Many were the Saturdays and vacation weeks she organized field trips for undergraduates, introducing them to caves and the pleasures of karstic landscapes.
-Throughout her career, at Oxford, she supervised over thirty graduate students, many of whom went on to make valuable contributions to the field of Geology, specifically in karst.
-Notably, two of Sweeting’s students were Margaret Marker and Gillian E. Groom.
-Marker, who studied karst geomorphology and climate change, published over 22 works, and was granted the Gold Medal of the Society of South African Geographers in 1996.
+Many of her weekends and vacation weeks were filled with organized field trips for undergraduates, introducing them to caves and the pleasures of karstic landscapes.
+Throughout her career at Oxford, she supervised over thirty graduate students, many of whom went on to make valuable contributions to the field of Geology, specifically in karst.
+Notably, two of Sweeting’s students, Margaret Marker and Gillian E. Groom.
+Marker, published over 22 works and was granted the Gold Medal of the Society of South African Geographers in 1996.
 Similarly, Groom made contributions on topics like: the Spitsbergen glaciers, the raised shorelines of Gower, and karst limestone.
-Like other women in the field of science at the time, academic and career advancement was not as rapid as it was for her male colleagues, Sweeting exemplifies this as she was never promoted to professor despite her highly distinguished achievements and education.
+Like other women in the field of science at the time, academic and career advancement was not as rapid as it was for her male colleagues, and Sweeting exemplifies this as she was never promoted to professor despite her highly distinguished achievements and education.